Expecting your first baby? Your questions answered

 Feelings of nausea – and, yes, actual vomiting – begin for many women four to six weeks after their last period.
 For most women, this peaks at around 8 to 12 weeks and usually disappears between 15 and 17 weeks.

-Fatigue is another common symptom, as are firmer and more sensitive breasts that increase in size – both band and cup measurements.
-This is because as early as week 4 of your pregnancy, your breasts are growing milk ducts and lactocytes (milk-producing cells), preparing your body to feed your baby.
+Fatigue is a common symptom, as are firmer and more sensitive breasts that increase in size – both band and cup measurements.
+This is because as early as week 4 of your pregnancy, your breasts are growing milk duct cells and lactocytes (milk-producing cells), within the glands of your breasts, preparing your body to feed your baby.

 These physical changes are often accompanied by questions and concerns about the prospect of becoming a mother.
 Try to surround yourself with family and friends who offer a positive attitude, celebrating your pregnancy and providing you with the support you need to help you deal with any difficult symptoms.

-In the second trimester of pregnancy (weeks 13 to 27), you’ll feel your baby move in your belly for the first time – a magical moment that opens up a special connection as he grows and develops.
+In the second trimester of pregnancy (weeks 13 to 27), you’ll feel baby movements in your belly for the first time – a magical moment that opens up a special connection as your baby grows and develops.
 With many of the more challenging physical symptoms of early pregnancy gone by now, you blossom!
 You start to picture your future, your mood is more peaceful, you feel more connected with your baby, and you have more energy.

 In the third trimester of pregnancy (weeks 28 to 40), backache and blood-flow issues, such as high blood pressure or pre-eclampsia, become troublesome for some women.
 You might have difficulties falling asleep, or find your sleep disturbed by heartburn, leg cramps or pressure on your bladder.
 You may feel some anxiety as the birth date approaches and start thinking more about your birth plans.